 How “high” a person feels is also not a reliable measure, because numerous factors other than THC dose can intensify or weaken this feeling.

-Since fat stores marijuana, people with higher body fat concentrations may metabolize marijuana more slowly than a person with less body fat.
+THC is a fat soluble compound, this means that fat cells store cannabis.
+As such, people with higher body fat concentrations may metabolize cannabis more slowly than a person with less body fat.

 Body mass index (BMI) is one way to judge body fat.
-However, since weight, and therefore BMI, increase with muscle mass, BMI is not a perfect measure of body fat.
+However, since weight, and therefore BMI, increases with muscle mass, BMI is not a perfect measure of body fat.

 Typically, females have more body fat than males.
-This means that females may metabolize marijuana slightly more slowly.
+This means that females may metabolize cannabis slightly more slowly.